kallahir/ChattingViewController/README.md

 ## TODO List

- - Refactor bubble view into two separate kinds of cell, one for incoming messages and another for outgoing;
+ - ~~Refactor bubble view into two separate kinds of cell, one for incoming messages and another for outgoing;~~ [DONE]
  - Review all constraints and set correct priorities when needed;
  - Review the model and create User class and finish the Message strcuture model;
  - Create properties to customize bubble propeties;